Modern utilities

 command.

-In addition, you can simplify the path you want to get to to just a few characters from its path and zoxide will take you there.
+In addition, you can simplify the path you want to get to to just a few characters and zoxide will take you there.

-If there are multiple possible location matching your entry, the matching algorithm will chose the highest ranking path based on your frequency of use and how recently you visited a path.
+If there are multiple locations matching your entry, the matching algorithm will chose the highest ranking path based on your frequency of use and how recently you visited a path.

 This means that you can visit your usual places extremely easily.
 For less frequent places, add a bit more info.